 Moving to the Cloud: Think Infrastructure as Utility

 As part of the technological revolutions occurring throughout every industry, more and more companies are pivoting to become technology-driven.
-As part of that transformation, enterprises have recognized that cloud-based infrastructure enables a more agile and flexible approach, which allow them to quickly adapt to their customer’s’ changing needs.
+As part of that transformation, enterprises have recognized that cloud-based infrastructure enables a more agile and flexible approach.
+That allows them to quickly adapt to their customers’ changing needs.

-Data is so vital to business success in today’s technology driven world, that companies should think of infrastructure like a utility.
-Water, electricity, networking – infrastructure is more like those than it is the “big iron.”
-Enterprises who fail to successfully adopt cloud computing in such a way, will find it increasingly difficult to keep up with competitors who are quickly able to adapt to the needs of the consumer.
+Data is so vital to business success in today’s technology-driven world.
+So, companies should think of infrastructure like a utility.
+Infrastructure is more like water, electricity, and networking than it is the “big iron.”
+Enterprises who don’t adopt cloud computing in such a way will find it increasingly difficult to keep up with competitors who are responding to the needs of the consumer.

 Achieving Rapid Transformation through Agile Infrastructure

-In moving to agile, cloud-based infrastructure, companies must master a few basic steps – data capture, integration and analytics, and a modern day dev-ops approach.
-This last step is critical because it helps to make sure that resources and tools are available to engineers in an agile way so they may rapidly deploy small- and large-scale applications to the market.
+In moving to agile, cloud-based infrastructure, companies must master a few basic steps.
+These include data capture, integration and analytics, and a modern dev-ops approach.
+This is critical because it helps ensure that resources and tools are available to engineers in an agile way.
+That accessibility allows engineers to rapidly deploy small- and large-scale applications to the market.

-They are likely to take advantage of new, open-source platforms such as Hadoop, incorporate concepts such as data lakes, and engineer architectures that are oriented to micro-services.
-This will effectively enable software engineers and data scientists to quickly standup applications that can quickly be adapted to feedback in an agile way via rapid iterations.
+They will likely use new, open-source platforms such as Hadoop, incorporate concepts such as data lakes, and engineer micro-services-oriented architectures.
+This will effectively enable software engineers and data scientists to quickly stand up applications.
+Teams can collect feedback and adapt applications in an agile way via rapid iterations.

-This can also enable enterprises to move to a “zero-downtime” environment; cloud infrastructure can be engineered in a way to allow for continuous availability throughout the entire engineering lifecycle of an application.
-There are obvious and potentially significant cost savings when companies no longer have to worry about downtime that can affect their consumers, nor have to pay for excess capacity in anticipation of increased workloads.
+This can also enable enterprises to move to a “zero-downtime” environment.
+Companies can engineer cloud infrastructure to allow for continuous availability through the entire lifecycle of an application.
+Reducing worry about downtime affecting consumers, or paying for excess capacity in anticipation of increased workloads, also reduces costs.